agahanov-lab/Military-Aircraft-Classifier/README.md

 ---

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+---

 **Happy plane spotting!**
-*If the classifier is wrong, blame the AI, not Mekan!
+*If the classifier is wrong, blame the model, not me lol